trustedanalytics/atk/doc/source/ad_over.rst

     wget https://s3.amazonaws.com/gao-internal-archive/<Your_Branch_Name>/trustedanalytics.tar.gz

-for example if you are on "master" branch you run:
+For example, if you are on "master" branch you run:

 .. code::